abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

    <p>Hi, my name is <b>Ashley</b><br />
    and my blog is located <a href="https://example.com">here</a>.</p>

-The above example demonstrates an important point, which is that we can author a document through an intuitive language (called the Paxter language) and then we use Paxter library package to help us
+The above example demonstrates one important point about Paxter library, which is that we can author a document through an intuitive language (called the Paxter language) and then we use Paxter library package to help us